 - Contracted services for Individuals/Families served under the Contract. - Annual violence prevention training on the safety and violence prevention topics described in RCW 49.19.030.
-The staff member's personnel record must document the training. - Co-Occurring Disorder Screening Tool. - Confidentiality consistent with 71.05, 71.24 and 70.02 RCW. - The Health Insurance Portability and Accountability Act of 1996 (HIPAA) and 42 CFR Part 2 - Coordination of care requirements. - HCA and the North Sound BH-ASO's policies and procedures as related to the Contract. - Data interpretation. - Practice guidelines as described in the provisions of the Supplemental Provider Service Guide (see Section 16). - Requirements for Utilization Management (UM) decision making, procedure coding, and submitting claims for contracted services. - Care management staff who can assist in care transitions and care management activities. - Program Integrity requirements. - Protocols for coordination with Tribes and non-Tribal Indian Health Care Providers (IHCP) in the North Sound Regional Service Area (RSA)
+The staff member's personnel record must document the training. - Co-Occurring Disorder Screening Tool. - Confidentiality consistent with 71.05, 71.24 and 70.02 RCW.

+- The Health Insurance Portability and Accountability Act of 1996 (HIPAA) and 42 CFR Part 2 - Coordination of care requirements. - Ensure Division of Behavioral Health Recovery (DBHR)/North Sound BH-ASO sponsored Certified Peer Counselor trainings are offered. - HCA and the North Sound BH-ASO's policies and procedures as related to the Contract. - Data interpretation. - Practice guidelines as described in the provisions of the Supplemental Provider Service Guide (see Section 16). - Requirements for Utilization Management (UM) decision making, procedure coding, and submitting claims for contracted services. - Care management staff who can assist in care transitions and care management activities. - Program Integrity requirements. - Protocols for coordination with Tribes and non-Tribal Indian Health Care Providers (IHCP) in the North Sound Regional Service Area (RSA)